camaraproject/EdgeCloud/code/API_definitions/Discovery/README.md

 #### Provisioning intents

-1. “I can retrieve a list of the operator’s MECs and their status, ordering the results by location and filtering by status (active/inactive/unknown)”
+1. "I can retrieve a list of the operator’s MECs and their status, ordering the results by location and filtering by status (active/inactive/unknown)"
 2. "I can discover the capabilities/resources available at an operator’s MEC: CPU, Memory, Storage, GPU"
 3. "I can discover the geographical regions covered by the operators MECs"
 4. "I can discover the closest MEC platform to a specific terminal (closest in terms of shortest network path)"

-16. “I can ask the operator to provide the details of all the on-boarded applications”
+16. "I can ask the operator to provide the details of all the on-boarded applications"
 17. "I can ask the operator to inform about the application instance details e.g., communication endpoints, resource consumed etc"

 #### Runtime intents